Indigo Books and Music: History

+In August 2024, Indigo served a cease and desist letter to the pro-Palestinian activist group Indigo Kills Kids.
+Demands in the letter included that the group stop infringing intellectual property laws, remove "false and defamatory content," and stop interfering with the business and reputation of Indigo.
+On September 17, 2024, the Federal Court of Canada granted interim emergency approval to a lawsuit from Indigo requesting internet service providers take down the organization's website.

 Operations

 The company sells books, magazines, gifts, and toys through its website and in its stores.
 Its banners currently include Indigo Books & Music, Chapters, Coles, SmithBooks, IndigoSpirit, and The Book Company (small format).

 Indigo began a partnership with Apple and iUniverse publishing in the 2010s.
 Indigo also manufactures its own brand of products, called IndigoLife.
 In addition, the chain's Indigo Trusted Advisor Program offers book recommendations from experts in health, finance, and the environment, such as David Bach and David Suzuki.

 Charitable activities

 In 2004, Indigo started the Indigo Love of Reading Foundation, a program that helps provide new books and learning materials to high-needs elementary schools.
 Indigo commits $1.5 million annually to schools across Canada.

 The money is raised by Indigo itself, customers, staff, suppliers, and proceeds from Love of Reading fundraising products (i.e., gift card sleeves).
 Only 80% of customer donations have been granted to over 1800 schools since the Love of Reading Foundation's inception, with Indigo covering all of the operating costs of the foundation.
 The funding given to the schools is split across a 90% credit to spend at Indigo and 10% cash to be spent anywhere, as long as it contributes to advancement of literacy.

 In addition to the regularly collected funds, the annual Adopt a School program has increased the Indigo Love of Reading Foundation's donations up to a total of CAD 26 million given to more than 3,000 school libraries in Canada since 2004.
 During the month-long Adopt a School program, each retail store selects a local school to be the recipient of the donations the store collects during that time period.

 In 2007, the Indigo Love of Reading Foundation produced a documentary chronicling the issue of funding for books in Canadian elementary schools.
 The documentary Writing on the Wall recounts the establishment of the foundation, while revealing the current conditions of school libraries and literacy in Canada.
-A follow up documentary was created in 2017 titled "Read Between the Lines".
+A follow-up documentary was created in 2017 titled "Read Between the Lines".